 Ingredients Needed

-- Baby Gold Potatoes: golden potatoes have a naturally buttery flavor and create a creamy and somewhat dense consistency when mashed.
+Baby Gold Potatoes.
+Golden potatoes have a naturally buttery flavor and create a creamy and somewhat dense consistency when mashed.
 The skins are kept on adding great texture to this cauliflower potato mash recipe as well.

-- Cauliflower: fresh cauliflower is a key component in these lightened up mashed potatoes.
+Cauliflower.
+Fresh cauliflower is a key component in these lightened up mashed potatoes.

 Step-By-Step Instructions

-- Cook your vegetables.
+Step 1: Cook.
 Place potatoes and cauliflower in a large saucepan with 1 + ¼ cup broth and enough water to just cover the vegetables.
 Boil until potatoes are fork tender (~15-20 minutes).

-- Drain and Mash.
-Reserve ½ cup of the cooking liquid and set aside.
-Drain the remaining liquid.
-In the same pan, mash the cooked potatoes and cauliflower with ¾ cup broth, butter, and sour cream until desired consistency is reached.
+Step 3: Mash.
+Add ¾ cup broth, butter, and sour cream to the pot and use a potato masher to mash until desired consistency is reached.
 Add additional reserved liquid if needed.
 Stir in chives, salt, and pepper to taste.

 Serving Suggestions